 “You get a lot and it’s perfect for a detolf tank.
 It turns blue when it gets wet and that means you can see where to do a spot clean and remove odour”

-This type of bedding is a safe wooden based bedding, different to other types wood (i.e. Sawdust) Aspen doesn’t produce harmful dust that could cause respiratory problems and irritate a hamsters eyes.
-The hamster community recommend this as being the only type of wood based bedding that is safe to use.
+This type of bedding is a safe wooden based bedding also known as hardwood shavings, different to other types of wood (i.e. Sawdust) Aspen doesn’t produce harmful dust that could cause respiratory problems and irritate a hamsters eyes.
+The hamster community recommend Aspen and Spruce as being the only types of wood based bedding that is safe to use.
 Aspen will give another texture to the enclosure, it’s not great at holding up burrows on its own so another bedding such as paper bedding would need to be added to the enclosure.
+If your pet shop seems to not stock aspen check the reptile section as it is the same type that is often used in reptile enclosures.

 Soil adds another sensory experience and helps to create a natural environment like in the wild, it also encourages burrowing.
 (WARNING – Don’t just go outside and collect soil from your garden it may be contaminated with harmful bugs that you can’t see.)
 The soil should be shop bought, organic and not contain fertiliser or growth chemicals.
-It would be best to put the soil in its own section of the enclosure.
+Reptile Soil from a pet shop would probably be the safest type, it would be best to put the soil in its own section of the enclosure.
 Also, your hamster will get a bit dirty but that’s perfectly fine, it will dust off when the soil dries.

 Sawdust contains very fine wood shavings and this makes it very dusty.
 For years Pet Shops have been saying this is suitable and it has been commonly used.
 However it is now known that the dust from Sawdust can lead to respiratory infections in small animals.
 This is now widely discussed for example research centre SATRA say “very fine particles in sawdust can cause respiratory problems for all animals, especially for small ones such as guinea pigs and hamsters”.
 If constantly breathing in the small dust particles isn’t bad enough it is also thought that fine dust can irritate a hamsters eyes.